The Ford

 Europe, and nonexistent elsewhere.

-blower, conveyor for filling corn cribs or haylofts,
+thresher, silo blower, conveyor for filling corn cribs

-baler, water pump (for wells, mines, or swampy farm
+or haylofts, baler, water pump (for wells, mines, or

-applications.
-One unique application of the Model T was
+other applications.
+One unique application of the Model

 magazine.
 It showed a minister who had transformed his